Last updated

 • Upload files only to existing conversations.

-• A valid conversation ID, accommodation ID and reservation ID are required.
+• Requires conversation ID, accommodation ID, reservation ID.

 • Uploaded files that are not linked to a message are retained for up to 24 hours.

-• To send multiple attachments in a message, first upload each file individually, then include an array of their IDs in the attachments field of a /messages/send endpoint request.
+• To send multiple images in a message, first upload each image individually, then include an array of their IDs in the attachments field of a /messages/send endpoint request.

 Rate limits